pellucida/cidr_cover/README.md

 The range 0.0.0.1 to 255.255.255.254 generates 62 address/masks.
 </p>
 <p>
-If the address ranges are being extracted from jwhois listings can be two adjacent /20 that aren't /19) the ranges can be run through this routine then merged with
+If the address ranges are being extracted from <a href="https://www.gnu.org/software/jwhois/">jwhois</a> listings (can be two adjacent /20 that aren't /19) the ranges can be run through this routine then merged with
 <a href="https://github.com/pellucida/subnet_merge">subnet_merge</a>.
 This works quite well where different ISPs in one locality have